Generic selectors

 When it comes to expanding government coverage of holistic and complementary treatments, the task of getting everyone on board can be tedious and take years for legislative consideration.

-Delivering substantial and comprehensive evidence of the benefits of holistic treatments, however, does help streamline the process and make a compelling case for incorporating integrative medicine into government programs and private insurance plans.
+Delivering substantial and comprehensive evidence of the benefits of holistic treatments, including M54.59, helps streamline the process and make a compelling case for incorporating integrative medicine into government programs and private insurance plans.
 Performing research and providing results that speak to how effective these treatments are for veterans and patients takes time and money, but is ultimately worth it for encouraging the inclusion of holistic treatments.

 One such organization that performs research and reports on the results of various healthcare initiatives is the Quality Enhancement Research Initiative, known as QUERI, which operates under the umbrella of the Veterans Affairs department.
 This organization is instrumental in leveraging a vast network of researchers and investigators around the country to examine a multitude of healthcare actions.